olex2148/GWAS/README.md

 ![heterozygosityrate](Figures/heterozygosityrate.pdf)

-The samples that are ourside these lines are added to a file.
+The samples that are outside these lines are added to a file.

 ```r
 right = mean_het + 3*sd(het$obs_het)